 Yes, the information shared between you and your counselor is strictly confidential.
-The only way information is shared with anyone, is if you give written permission.
+The only way information is shared with anyone, is if you give written permission or if there is a concern with safety.
 Your privacy is maintained outside of our office as well.
 Should you and your counselor see each in public, your counselor will do everything possible to protect your privacy, including not acknowledging you.

 That’s the big question, and the answer is that it depends.
 It depends on what you’re working on, the time you’re willing to put into it and the level of improvement you want.
 Typically, people see a counselor for anywhere between three months to over a year.
 You’ll know you’re done with counseling when you’ve accomplished what you set out to do and you feel ready to meet life’s challenges on your own.

-Yes, feel free to contact your counselor as needed.
-You and your counselor can discuss calling, texting and email options and what works best for each of you.
+Yes, feel free to contact your counselor as needed by calling and leaving a confidential voicemail.
+You and your counselor can discuss calling, and email options.

 Payment is expected at time of service.
 If you are using insurance, we can help you identify which counselors are in your network and determine how much of the cost your insurance covers.